ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 Pricing is quite standard across all of the top 3 services we will be using.
 As at June 2018 AWS IoT it is included in the AWS free tier offer.
 You can run 1000’s devices very cheaply.
 AWS RTOS is free of charge to download and use.
 AWS Greengrass has a slightly different pricing model and is based on the connectivity of each “Core” this is quite likely the most expensive part of the setup as each core will have standard monthly cost associated with it but you won’t have an issue unless you are running 1000’s of Greengrass device connections with large data flows.
 Overall AWS IoT Core is very cheap unless you are connecting a huge number of devices for commercial operation.

 # Only limited to IoT devices?
-Not necessarily, AWS IoT can be a generalised platform for device state management and messaging across MQTT or WebSockets.
+AWS IoT offerings are not necessarily just for IoT but can be a generalised platform for device state management and messaging across MQTT or WebSockets.
 There are a number of SDKs provided including Android, Java and Python.
-As long as the device and language has support by AWS IoT there are a number of potential use cases.
+As long as the device and language is supported by AWS IoT there are a number of potential use cases.
 Currently the costs are very low and quite likely lower compared to other services.
-The flexibility of Lambda with Greengrass and Actions on response to MQTT messages means there is a great deal of adaptability for other mobile devices or applicates requiring a managed state, messaging and entity management.
+The flexibility of Lambda with Greengrass and Actions on response to MQTT messages means there is a great deal of adaptability for other mobile devices or applications requiring a managed state, messaging and entity management.

 ## Part 2:
 Thanks for reading!
 Keep a look out for part two including a small proof of concept and discussions around developement.